morrissoftware1229/AutomateJobApplications/README.md

 8. If value has automated answer, enter answer; else, prompt user for input
 9. Submit application
 10. Repeat from line 4

+# Issues Encountered

+1. Sometimes elements can't be found if you don't include wait time
+2. Indeed may be performing A-B testing with remote option, so multiple scenarios had to be included
+3. Dropdown options weren't selectable by id, so I had to use action chains
+4. Text from location box needed to be cleared out with send_keys.
+Previously, my input was concatenated with default value